centre-for-effective-altruism/auth0-rules/README.md

 Rules are defined in the `./rules/src` directory.
 Each rule lives in its own file.
 Rules are written as Typescript files (`.ts` extension).

-Because the rules will be executed in the context of the Auth0 WebTask environment, they should not have any external dependencies.
-This means that the only imports in a rule definition file should be TypeScript typings.

 ### Basic rule structure

 A basic rule looks like this: